Device-independent prepare-and-prepare bipartite null witness dimension test with a single joint measurement: Prepare-and-prepare dimension witness construction

-Suppose we have a composite (tensor) system of $A$ and $B$ and the initially prepared state $\rho_{ij}=A_i\otimes B_j$, where $A_i$ and $B_j$ are local states (Hermitian $A_i^\dag=A_i$, positive $A_i\geq 0$, and subjected to normalization via $\mathrm{Tr}A_i$, and similarly for $B_j$), in the respective subspaces \cite{nielsen}, $i,j=1\dots n$.
-To shorten the notation, we shall drop the tensor sign whenever unambiguous, i.e. $AB\equiv A\otimes B$.
-The joint measurement in the combined space is $0\leq \mathcal M\leq 1$, which occurs with the probability \be p_{ij}=\mathrm{Tr}\mathcal MA_iB_j . \ee Now $p$ is a $n\times n$ matrix of probabilities $p_{ij}$ for all combinations of states prepared independently by $A$ and $B$.
-The rank or the matrix $p$ depends on the dimension $d$ of the input spaces, loosely related to the old definition of the Schmidt number \cite{sch1,sch2}.
-We shall assume as \text{Schmidt number} just the minimal dimension of the $A$ and $B$ spaces.
+Suppose we have a composite (tensor) \cor{quantum} system \cor{that consists of two parties - $A$ and $B$.
+The prepare-and-prepare (PP) scenario begins with the parties independently preparing their local \cor{subsystems} in one of the $n$ predefined states \cor{$A_i$ and $B_j$}, where $i$ and $j$ index the predefined state.
+We will refer to those as local states.
+The local states are Hermitian ($A_i^\dag=A_i$), positive ($A_i\geq 0$), and subjected to normalization (via their trace) in the respective subspaces \cite{nielsen}, $i,j=1\dots n$.
+At this point the state of the considered quantum system is} $\rho_{ij}=A_i\otimes B_j$.
+To shorten the notation, we drop the tensor sign whenever \cor{it is} unambiguous, i.e. $AB\equiv A\otimes B$. \cor{The protocol is then concluded} by the joint measurement $\mathcal M$ in the combined space, such that $0\leq \mathcal M\leq 1$. \cor{In our proposition $\mathcal M$ has} dichotomic outcome, e.g. \cor{it outputs} $0$ or $1$. \cor{For any selected outcome $s$, the probability of $s$, for given $A_i$ and $B_j$, will read: \be p^s_{ij} \equiv p_{ij}=\mathrm{Tr}\mathcal M_s A_iB_j , \ee where $\mathcal M_s$ is the measurement operator corresponding to outcome $s$.} The \cor{flowchart} of the protocol is depicted in Fig. \ref{mabp}.

+\cor{We can now define} $p$ \cor{as } a $n\times n$ matrix of probabilities $p_{ij}$ for all combinations of states prepared independently by $A$ and $B$.
+The rank \cor{of} $p$ depends on the \cor{local systems dimensions - $d_A$ and $d_B$ for $A$ and $B$ systems, respectively - and is} loosely related to the old definition of the Schmidt number \cite{sch1,sch2}. \cor{From now on, we will use the term} \textit{Schmidt number} \cor{to address $d = \min(d_A, d_B)$.}